telerik/xaml-docs/controls/radtabcontrol/events.md

 title: Events
 page_title: Events
 description: This article lists all of the events specific for the RadTabControl control.
-slug: tabcontrol-events
+slug: radtabcontrol-events
-tags: events, tabcontrol-events
+tags: events, radtabcontrol, events
 publish: True
 position: 3
 ---